 Q) What are the most important actions Congress can take to ensure the solvency of Social Security?

 A) I believe that we need to explore a number of reforms but we should begin by raising the payroll tax cap.
 Under our current system, we are only taxing the first $106,000.
-We should explore raising this cap.
+We should explore raising this cap and having it apply to income derived from investments.
+No laborer on the street should have to pay taxes a banker or trader does not.
 It will result in wealthier Americans paying more into the system only to get the same benefits as others but it will provide some much needed relief for the system and preserve a vital entitlement.

 Q) Do you support a “risk fee” on big banks?
 Why or why not?